garyaiki/Scala-Algorithms/README.md

 then open
 `.../git/scala-algorthms/Scala-Algorithms/target/scala-2.10/api/index.html`

-Comments are terse partly because Scaladoc is, by convention, more concise than Javadoc and because this is a translation where the public api is almost the same and is better commented in the linked Java.
+Comments are terse partly because Scaladoc is by convention more concise than Javadoc and because this is a translation where the public api is almost the same and is better commented in the linked Java.
 [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) thoroughly explains each algorithm.
 Scaladocs show api differences to Java.

 ##ScalaTest

 There are _a lot_ of tests, this was a great help in keeping the code working as I refactored.
 [ScalaTest](http://www.scalatest.org) comes in several styles.
-I choose [FlatSpec](http://www.scalatest.org/user_guide/selecting_a_style) it creates [BDD](http://dannorth.net/introducing-bdd/) test reports that show non-coders what parts of a specification are working, unlike other BDD frameworks I've tried, these are almost as easy to write as JUnit tests.
+I chose [FlatSpec](http://www.scalatest.org/user_guide/selecting_a_style) it creates [BDD](http://dannorth.net/introducing-bdd/) test reports that show non-coders what parts of a specification are working, unlike other BDD frameworks I've tried, these are almost as easy to write as JUnit tests.
 Finding descriptive test names is the only extra work.

 from the sbt prompt run scalatest
 ```